 While it is no surprise that word of mouth is still one of the most common ways administrators vet technology, one trend evident across the board is that administrators are rarely relying on just one place to make their decisions, and are often vetting across multiple sources.

-We’ve designed the K-12 OS to do just that, because we believe that in today’s educational climate, many schools and districts don’t have the time or money to make decisions without data.
-To learn more about Kiddom Academy, book a demo with us today.
+We've designed Kiddom to do just that, because we believe that in today's educational climate, many schools and districts don't have the time or money to make decisions without data.
+To learn more about the Kiddom Education Platform, book a demo with us today.